mojs/mojs/readme.md

 **! in active development - isn't ready yet !**

 #### todo
-- motion-path
- - add onChainUpdate
 - add more shapes(bits)
   - line and cross to 1px path  ?
 - add line animator
 - :: demo

+- layout boundaries
+- add onChainUpdate to all the bits

 - add motion path
   - add movement arc